The first day of summer has me thinking about my summer list.

 As the kids get older and their lives expand, it gets even busier.
 This summer life has gotten more complicated as all three kids are attending different camps and different summer schools, none of which run congruently or are in the same place.
 Lots of schlepping and packing and unpacking is involved.

-But still, I’ve scaled back one of my teaching jobs for the next few weeks, and I intend to keep my own schedule as empty as possible by saying no to offers to go to concerts or plays or the movies.
+But still, I’ve scaled back one of my teaching jobs for the next few weeks.
+I intend to keep my own schedule as empty as possible by saying no to offers to go to concerts or plays or movies.
 I might even hide my copies of Time Out Chicago when they arrive so I don’t feel pulled into all those different directions by all the busy-ness in the city.
 I might do some of those mundane summer things that are on my old summer list, which is still tacked to the fridge, such as going to the farmers’ market (I started going every Thursday as there’s one on my way to work) or laying down in the grass and looking up at the sky.
-But the beauty of those summer things is that they don’t need to be planned, and they imply a sense of slowing down and savoring the moment.

 My summer just got exciting.
 We adopted a puppy!

 Oh Kelly we just rescued a puppy too!
 Annette, sounds like it's your turn.
 BTW, 109 here today.

 The Desert Rocks – Sadly, our condo association doesn't permit dogs, but really, my life is busy enough… Try to stay cool!
 I remember traveling in Nevada last summer and appreciating it when temperatures "dipped" below three digits.